 Next, say a different character is described as having “dark skin.”
 What’s the logical translation of that second description, given the first?
 You’ve got it — whether we mean for this to happen or not (and most do not), the mathematical translation would be “bad skin.”
 Nope!
 This isn’t something we want to perpetuate!

 No matter how much someone who uses the metaphor might insist that they didn’t mean for it to bleed into the realm of skin color, it does.
-Even as we try to shut off the association, it lingers in the air.
+Even as we try to shut off the association, the connotation lingers in the air.
 It impacts our thinking and feeling, and causes hurt.

 #2: It’s Not an Accurate Metaphor